 Course Requirements Checklist

-There are 2 Discussion Board Forums throughout the course.
-Discussion Boards are collaborative learning experiences.
-Therefore, the student will post a thread to the module/week’s discussion topic and then reply to at least 2 classmates’ threads in the same module/week.
+There are 2 graded Discussions throughout the course.
+Discussions are collaborative learning experiences.
+Therefore, the student will post a thread in the assigned Module: Week discussion topic and then reply to at least 2 classmates’ threads in the same Module: Week.

 The student will write a grant proposal for an actual or fictitious non-profit organization.
 The proposal is broken into 8 manageable items.
-The instructions for each item are provided in Blackboard.
+The instructions for each item are provided in the assigned Module: Week.

 The student will develop two papers based on two grant management case studies and will have the opportunity to display personal ethics and the ability to write professionally.